-You could use soap, but the truth of the matter is your very best #2 choice if you run out of shaving cream is hair conditioner.
+Your very best alternative if you run out of shaving cream is to use hair conditioner.

 As proof for you, I conducted a little experiment.

 The first thing I had to do in the name of science was allow the hair on my legs to grow a little bit for visual purposes.

 Then I got my 157 year old razor that is almost impossible to find razor cartridges for.

 I lathered up my left leg with regular, old shaving cream.

 And then shaved it as per usual.
 Done.
 Good job, the hairs on that leg were cut away.
 Next up was the other leg and some hair conditioner.

 I squeezed out a dollop of regular hair conditioner …